bklynlibrary/bklynCONNECT/README.md

 - **mesh** or **Community-driven mesh wireless network**: Mesh networks are wireless networks (WiFi) that connect communities by using inexpensive deveices to transmit wireless internet signals between each device and into the community, allowing anyone within the connectivity range to log on to the network and access the internet for free.
 - **Roadmap**: a document outlining the schedule of work to be done on a project
 - **Issue**: the GitHub term for tasks, enhancements, and bugs.
 Use these to let us know about things that are wrong or should be addressed.
+- **DiscoTech**: Short for **Disco**vering **Tech**nology, this is a science-fair style community technology skill share event, where people from all walks of life in the neighborhood can teach and learn from one another about technology.